-Winter weather is hard on all of us with its snow and ice and dangerously low temperatures.
-The frosty weather can also be difficult for our pets and the American Red Cross has steps people can follow to help ensure their pet’s safety when chilly weather hits their area.
+Winter weather is hard on all of us and can also be difficult for our pets.
+The American Red Cross has steps people can follow to help ensure their pet’s safety when chilly weather hits their area.

 If possible, bring your pets inside during cold winter weather.
 Move other animals or livestock to sheltered areas and make sure they have access to non-frozen drinking water.
 If the animals are outside, make sure their access to food and water is not blocked by snow drifts, ice or other obstacles.

 You can also download the Red Cross Pet First Aid app to put veterinary advice for everyday pet emergencies in the palm of your hand.
-Get the app and be prepared to act when called upon.
 With videos, interactive quizzes and simple step-by-step advice it’s never been easier to know Pet First Aid.